Structural – Electrical – Mechanical – Plumbing

 If job cost is $2,500 or more ($7,500 for A/C replacements), you must provide one of the following:

-- A recorded Notice of Commencement (N.O.C.), original or certified copy ONLY – no copies will be accepted
+- A recorded Notice of Commencement (N.O.C.); original, certified copy ONLY – no copies will be accepted.

-- Affidavit and unrecorded N.O.C. signed by owner (recorded N.O.C. will be required to be posted at job site prior to first inspection)
+- Affidavit and unrecorded N.O.C. signed by owner (recorded N.O.C. shall be submitted prior to/at time of issuance of the permit).

 *Notice of Commencement is to be recorded at the Broward County Government Center.